-Tax wedge calculations include both income taxes and FICA taxes—Social Security, Medicare, and the Additional Medicare tax, where applicable.
-The federal income tax represents the biggest burden on American taxpayers—14.9% of their pay, or about 50% of the overall tax wedge.
+Tax wedge calculations include income taxes and FICA taxes—Social Security, Medicare, and the Additional Medicare tax, where applicable.
+But the federal income tax represents the biggest burden on American taxpayers.

 The U.S. Tax Wedge

-One thing to note in all of this is that the OECD tax wedge only includes these three taxes: income, Social Security, and Medicare.
-It doesn’t include the sales taxes that individuals typically pay every day, or property or vehicle taxes.
+The OECD tax wedge only includes these three taxes: income, Social Security, and Medicare.
+It doesn’t include sales, property, vehicle, or state income taxes.

 What is the average tax rate in the U.S.?